Joserru09/CogniFit_Android_Integration/readme.txt

 - Have an account on https://www.cognifit.com/developers
 - Android Studio
 - Basic knowledge of Android development
-- PHP server (for backend integration)
+- PHP server (optional for backend integration)

 ### Setup